Professor-Ruiz/Master-Assignment-Template/docs/README.md

 ## Create an assignment repository

-> For each assignment you'd like to create in GitHub classroom, create a new repository using your copy of master-assignment-template as it's template.
+> For each assignment you'd like to create in GitHub classroom, create a new repository using your own copy of master-assignment-template as the template.

 1. Open your copy of ***master-assignment-template***